-Administrator with all privileges This type of administrator has access to all modules except the Administrators and Admin account tabs in the Administrators module.
-1 REMARK There can only be one "superadministrator" with the following characteristics: The only administrator authorized to log on via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use.
-He is in charge of defining the profiles of other administrators, Full access to the premises on which the firewall appliances are stored, and all interventions are performed under his supervision, Administrator for temporary accounts This type of administrator can only manage temporary accounts defined on the firewall (creating, modifying and deleting).
-Administrator with access to private data Such administrators can: access all logs by clicking on Restricted access to logs in order to enable the Full access to logs (private data) privilege without having to enter an access code to view private data.
-Administrator without access to private data Such administrators can access all logs that do not contain private data.
-To enable the Full access to logs (private data) privilege, he must click on Restricted access to logs and enter the access code given to him in order to access private data.
+Administrator with all This type of administrator has access to all modules except the Administrators and privileges Admin account tabs in the Administrators module.
+11 REMARK There can only be one "superadministrator" with the following characteristics: The only administrator authorized to log on via the local console on Stormshield Network appliances, and only during the installation of the firewall or for maintenance operations outside of normal production use. · He is in charge of defining the profiles of other administrators, Full access to the premises on which the firewall appliances are stored, and all interventions are performed under his supervision, Administrator for This type of administrator can only manage temporary accounts defined on the temporary accounts firewall (creating, modifying and deleting).
+Such administrators can: Administrator with access all logs by clicking on Restricted access to logs in order to enable the Full access to private access to logs (private data) privilege without having to enter an access code to view data private data.
+Administrator without Such administrators can access all logs that do not contain private data.
+To enable the Full access to logs (private data) privilege, he must click on Restricted access to access to private logs and enter the access code given to him in order to access private data.